-I just have a few questions.
-My boyfriend is in basic training at Fort Knox, Kentucky.
-He will graduate June 10, 2010.
-He will have already completed AIT.
-We are getting married June 12.
-I’m not sure how long he will be home for.
-I have been told from other people I wont be able to go with him right away.
-He told me he as gotten everything taken care of.
+He told me he has gotten everything taken care of.
 Will I be able to move with him right away?
-The rumor is hes getting stationed in Fort.
-Hood, Texas but we aren’t sure yet.
+The rumor is he’s getting stationed in Fort.
+Hood, Texas, but we aren’t sure yet.
 What are the chances of living on post?
 Does his rank matter whether I get to move with him or not?

-There shouldn’t be any reason why you would not be able to move with him when he goes.
+There shouldn’t be any reason you would be unable to move with him when he goes.
 If you want the Army to pay for the move, he will need to be sure that his orders to his new duty station include you.
 Otherwise, the Army will only pay to move his belongings at a single rate.

 Expenses for First PCS Move

-Does the Army pay for your first move and when or ow do you find out?
-My husband enlisted last week and leaves in June but our family won’t move till November/December so I need to know how much money I need to save.
+Does the Army pay for your first move, and when do you find out?
+My husband enlisted last week and leaves in June, but our family won’t move till November/December, so I need to know how much money I need to save.

 Questions About Moving from a New Army Wife

 I am a recent army wife.
-My new husband went to his new duty station a week ago and in two months I am suppose to join so I have several questions:
+My new husband went to his new duty station a week ago, and in two months, I am supposed to join, so I have several questions: